 When a client actively performs these movements in a gravitational field, the addition of heat and fluid exchange within the tissue created by the muscles associated with the movement (Ingber, 2003).
 Mechanically, more overall connective tissue can be influenced via movement permitted through the reactive variability of the Core-Tex.

 The overall objective of the oscillatory movements is to reduce myofascial tone so that the range of motion can gradually be improved through the targeted myofascial lines by increasing the amplitude of the movements.
 As tonus is decreased, the oscillations create a pumping action of the tissue.
 As range of motion is increased, fascial lines in parallel as well as in series are positively affected.

 Returning to the ankle joint as the example, limited dorsiflexion is a common movement challenge for many clients.
 This can be due to myofascial restrictions from the plantar fascia to the hamstrings and/or over activity of the surrounding musculature due to instability-as in the case of chronic ankle sprains.

-Strategic movement with reactive training and reactive variability can be an adjunct or complimentary strategy your client uses for self-myofascial release in combination with tool assisted devices on the fitness floor.
-Both forms of myofascial release will benefit the client as will manual treatments by a trained therapist.
+Strategic movement with reactive training and reactive variability should be an adjunct or complimentary strategy to self-myofascial release (SMR) or other tool assisted devices or manual treatment from a therapist.

 If we can agree that the body is in fact a rhythmic structure, then with oscillating movements you are creating rhythm where rhythm is not present due to myofascial restriction.
 By following a philosophy of “ask – don’t tell the body,” you can work with the body versus against it to actively improve function of the myofascial system.